openfed/AccessibilityCheckServer/README.md

 ## Technologies

 - Express.js for the back-end server.
-- Socket.io for real-time communication.
+- WebSockets for real-time communication.
 - Angular as a front-end framework.
 - [Angular Material](https://material.angular.io/) for Material Design components.
 - [Pa11y](https://github.com/pa11y/pa11y) (which uses HTML_CodeSniffer and PhantomJS) for the accessibility sniffs.